gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - as renewed sub-threshold shaping pressure on a restored independent regime
 - as recurrent sub-threshold shaping pressure on a restored independent regime
 - as strengthening recurrent sub-threshold shaping pressure on a restored independent regime
+- as boundary-conditioning pressure that can hold the field in a near-threshold state without triggering immediate reorganization
+- as dynamically gated influence that modulates when transitions are allowed rather than directly causing them
+- as a selector-shaping constraint that determines not only what can happen next, but also when it is permitted to happen

-This suggests a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence rather than static recall alone.
+This suggests a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence that not only preserves prior organization in downgraded form, but also regulates when and how that organization can re-enter as an active influence on future transitions.

 ---